ftcolombo/DMD4VisualSHM/README.md

-Code implemented by F.T.
-Colombo for the article *Damage Identification in Structures Using Dynamic Mode Decomposition for Vibration Analysis of Low-Resolution Videos*.
+Code developed for the paper "Damage Identification in Structures Using Dynamic Mode Decomposition for Vibration Analysis of Low-Resolution Videos"

 # Introduction